sideswap-io/sideswapclient/rust/docs/dealer.md

 ## Decide in which market you want to participate

 There are 3 types of markets - Stablecoin, AMP and Token.
 Stablecoin markets are based on selected list of stablecoin assets.
 Currently available stablecoins: USDt, EURx, DePix and MEX.
 Assets can be traded against L-BTC (Liquid Bitcoin) or each other.
 AMP markets are based on selected list of AMP assets.
 Some of the AMP assets are SSWP, CMSTR, BMN2.
-Token markets can be any registered in the GDK registry asset.
-Currently the dealer only supports the PPRGB asset as a token market asset and all the other token markets are ignored.
-To see the list of all supported markets you can visit https://sideswap.io/dealer-demo/api/metadata
+Token markets can be any asset registered in the GDK registry.
+Currently the dealer whitelists only a few token market assets and all other token markets are ignored.
+To see the list of all supported markets you can visit [https://sideswap.io/dealer-demo/api/metadata](https://sideswap.io/dealer-demo/api/metadata).
+Other assets (and markets) can be added using the `whitelisted_assets` parameter.

 ## Decide which wallet to use